anders-biostat/rlc_tutorial/citeseq_example/example_1.md

 ![](CD79A_simple.png)

-But where is gene "CD79A" on the previos plot?
+But where is gene "CD79A" on the previous plot?
 And, given a specific point on the overview plot (the first one), how can we quickly get the detail plot (the second one)?

 Here we can click on a point in the left chart, to change what is displayed in the right plot: